 patchy subchondral osteoporosis at approx 6-8 weeks;

-As in many cases, the blood supply that remains si from medial side [by brances of deltoid artery], the Hawkin’s sign is often seen medially.
+As in many cases, the blood supply that remains is from the medial side [by branches of deltoid artery], the Hawkin’s sign is often seen medially.

-shows low signal on T1-weighted images secondary to adipocyte death and variable signal on T2-weighted images depending on contents of avascular region.
+MRI shows low signal on T1-weighted images secondary to adipocyte death and a variable signal on T2-weighted images depending on contents of the avascular region.
 Pathognomonic “double line” sign uncommon.

 It can pick the signs of osteonecrosis at the earliest.